-Ironically, du Maurier was not an indigenous regional writer but a sophisticated metropolitan who, on seeing “Ferryside”, the house on the River …
+Ironically, du Maurier was not a regional writer, a native of Cornwall, but a sophisticated metropolitan who, on seeing “Ferryside&…